cypress-io/cypress-workshop-ci/README.md

 ## Slides 🖥

 See the presentation at [https://cypress-workshop-ci.netlify.app/][presentation].
 Every section of the presentation has a subfolder in the [slides](./slides) folder with a Markdown file.
 The Markdown is rendered into HTML using [Vite and Reveal.js combination](https://glebbahmutov.com/blog/reveal-vite/).
-You can open the presentation by clicking on "link" in the table below.
+You can open the presentation by clicking on "view slides" links in the table below.

 [presentation]: https://cypress-workshop-ci.netlify.app/